Rangatira Island: History

-According to oral traditions, ancient Moriori used to travel to Rangatira by canoe to capture muttonbirds.
+According to oral traditions, ancient Moriori used to travel to Hokorereoro by canoe to capture muttonbirds.
 However, there is no material evidence of those expeditions, such as dendroglyphs (tree carvings) or petroglyphs (rock art).

-European farmers ran sheep, goats and cattle on Rangatira until the 1960s when the last of these were removed.
+European farmers ran sheep, goats and cattle on Hokorereoro until the 1960s when the last of these were removed.
 Today the island is a gazetted nature reserve, and access to the island is restricted and controlled by the Department of Conservation.

 Scientific expedition

 In 1954 scientists on the 1954 Chatham Islands expedition visited the island.